vwillyams/garbage-ECSJobDemos/Documentation/content/rotation_example.md

 The PositionComponent specifies that the entity that is created from the RotatingCubeSpawner GameObject has a position in the ECS.
 That position is used as the center of the circle for spawning.
 (Required)

-The CopyInitialTransformPositionFromGameObjectComponent specifies that **only** the initial value for PositionComponent in ECS will be copied from the GameObject's Transform.
+The CopyInitialTransformFromGameObjectComponent specifies that **only** the initial value for PositionComponent in ECS will be copied from the GameObject's Transform.

 ## Move sphere about same circle and reset rotations when intersecting cubes